 "In the good ten years from the move in 1887 to Astrup's death in the beginning of 1898, Astrup and his wife made the Academy House a festive gathering place, and he worked consciously towards the goal that tolerance and mutual understanding would replace blind party hatred.
 It had horrified him to notice that many right-wingers and left-wingers in Norway were extremely reluctant to have any social contact with each other, and hardly spoke to each other. " - Francis Bull, a Norwegian literary historian.

 In 1911, the The Norwegian Academy of Science and Letters moved in to the building.
 The house was sold to the Academy at a very reasonable prize, by Astrup's two surviving daughters Ebba and Elisabeth, and a private fundraiser that made it possible for the Academy to take over the house.
 Since then, the Academy has upheld the tradition of using the house as a meeting place for people and ideas.

 The house today

 Seen from the outside, the house is as it was in 1887.
 The lounges and bedrooms downstairs have been converted into offices and meeting rooms.
 The Abel room or the Library as it was called for many year son the ground floor, which was once the Astrup family's private lounge, is now a meeting room.
 The first floor serves as a venue for the Academy’s own events and can also be rented.
 An elevator was installed in the house in 2017, making the house universally accessible.
 The Lecture Hall was modernized in 2018 and was renamed The Kavli Hall after Fred Kavli.
 The audiovisual equipment was purchased after a gift from the Bergesen Foundation.
 The neighbouring building, Stallen, is today used as offices for the administration.

 Center for Advanced Study

-In 1992, the attic and basement were refurbished, and the Center for Higher Studies (now the Center for Advanced Study - CAS) moved in.
+In 1992, the attic and basement were refurbished, and the Center for Advanced Study - CAS) moved in.